Shares & stock market vocabulary exercise part 3

 Stock split:

-(noun) This is done when a company believes that the price of its share is too high/expensive for normal investors to buy.
+(noun) A 'stock spilt' is a planned reduction in the cost of a share in a company.
+This is done when a company believes that the price of its share is too high/expensive for normal investors to buy.
 With a 'stock split', the company decides to reduce/decrease the price of their shares to encourage more people to buy them.
 They do this by increasing the number of their shares in the stock market.
-Both before and after a 'stock split', the total value of all the shares a company has in the stock market stays the same, its just the number of their shares have increased.
-Any current/existing owner of their shares with receive additional shares when the 'stock split' happens, so they don't lose any money.
+Both before and after a 'stock split', the total value of all the shares a company has in the stock market stays the same, it's just the number of their shares have increased.
+Any current/existing owner of their shares will receive additional shares when the 'stock split' happens, so they don't lose any money.
 For example, if a company has a share price of $90 and it decides to do a 'stock split' where they reduce their share price by two thirds (to $30 a share), an existing owner of its shares who has 100 shares, will receive 200 additional shares after the 'stock split' takes place.
 In Spanish: "división de acciones/split".

 Close